dopamine/lateralstories/index.md

 layout: tiles
 title: "Home"
 ---
-Interviews and insights with people who arrived into the design industry from diverse career paths.
+A project investigating the hurdles of career change into design and tech, sharing stories and insights from people with diverse career paths.
 {:.lead}

 {% comment %}
+Interviews and insights with people who arrived into the design industry from diverse career paths.

 Lateral Stories is an interview series sharing the journeys of people who came into the design industry from a different career.

 Interviews and insights from people journeying into the design industry from different careers.